omni-us/jsonargparse/README.rst

     >>> cfg.lev1.opt2
     'from env 2'

-Note that when creating the parser, :code:`default_env=True` was given as argument.
+Note that when creating the parser, :code:`default_env=True` was given.
 By default :py:meth:`.ArgumentParser.parse_args` does not check environment variables, so it has to be enabled explicitly.

 There is also the :py:meth:`.ArgumentParser.parse_env` function to only parse environment variables, which might be useful for some use cases in which there